top of page

 "Once personal units acquire a common meaning within a social unit in which case the method of measuring becomes culturally or socially shared the measurement behavior may take one of two forms.
 If the method of performing the measurement is shared, but the dimensional value of the unit varies, then this type of measurement behavior will be called measures hy custom in this paper.
 On the other hand, if both method and value for the unit are shared and do not vary, then this type of measurement behavior will be called measures by standard."
 [Hudson 1972 p28]

 Pueblo Bonito has been found to have different styles of architecture that suggest four different building periods.
 Hudson found no signal for the first building period but clear signals for the other three.
 In addition, building period three showed a double signal.
 By dividing this period into two parts, split into the east and west wings of the structure, this resolved into two separate values.
 So he got four values for three building periods.
 Strangely these formed two separate clusters with Pueblo del Arroyo forming a much larger outlier.
 Hudson also found a signal for the use of a measure of standard as opposed to a measure of custom.
-I am a bit unclear about the meaning of this as the current research suggests that almost all cultures started first using human-based measures.
 Judd's original data is still available.

 This all reminds me of Marshall, and like Hopewell culture, Pueblo and Chaco culture now have several candidates for a measurement standard.
 To my knowledge, Hudson and Towers have published the only statistical-based research on measurement systems of a culture without written language in the Southwest.
 I've found an interesting recent study of Machu Pichu.
 [Kubicka and Kasiński 2020] Whether the Inca had a written language or not is still a matter of speculation.
 Some consider Khipu, a system of knots on separate strings tied to a long cord the Inca's written language.
 If so, it has not been translated.
 [Demaine and Demaine 2024] The official language is Quechua but the Inca were an empire with many different speakers.
 Two Quechua to Spanish dictionaries exist from the 16th century.
 They both contain references to several units of measure.
 Inca architecture had a standard over their huge empire with some local deviations.
 Kubicka and Kasiński looked at LIDAR data from a scan they took of a set of standard wall elements, called niches.
 They concluded that an imperial measurement system could exist.
 The values found in various structures differed depending on the rank of the people using the structure.
 Multiples of these values, however, aligned with known Inca measures.
 There is an R software package currently available for this type of analysis.
 [Kasiński 2020]